univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Configures the hash table size of the NSCD for hosts.
 The default value is ``6007``.
 For more information, see :ref:`computers-nscd`.

+.. envvar:: nscd/hosts/positive_time_to_live

+   Configures the time that a resolved hostname is kept in the cache of NSCD.
+The default is one hour in seconds (``3600``).
+For more information, see :ref:`computers-nscd`.

 .. envvar:: nscd/passwd/maxdbsize